The Amputation Journey

-An amputation is defined as the ‘partial or complete surgical removal of a limb’ (Mauk 2012).
-Artificial limbs have been found that have dated back to over 2,000 years ago, making amputation surgery one of the oldest surgical procedures in history (Australian and New Zealand Society for Vascular Surgery 2016).
+Artificial limbs have been found to date back to over 2000 years ago, making amputation surgery one of the oldest surgical procedures in history (Australian and New Zealand Society for Vascular Surgery 2016).

 Amputations are caused by both medical conditions and trauma.
 Medical conditions resulting in amputation are often those that restrict blood flow to extremities, usually by atherosclerosis forming in the arteries.
 This can be from conditions such as diabetes, hypertension, hypercholesterolaemia and renal failure.

 50 to 70% of amputations are completed in patients who suffer from diabetes, and these amputations tend to be of lower limbs (ANZSVS 2016; Mauk 2012).